bitcoinbayfoundation/baywallet/README.md

 # Bay Wallet

-ldk wallet for the plebs of tampa, by tampa plebs.
+ldk wallet & nostr client for the plebs of tampa, by tampa plebs.

 ![Bitcoin Bay](./docs/bitcoinbay.jpeg)